IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## LLC Working Principles {#principles}

-The LLC will be expected to conduct its work according to the following proposed principles, subject to any reasonable confidentiality obligations:
+The LLC will be expected to conduct its work according to the following principles, subject to any reasonable confidentiality obligations:

 * Transparency.
 The LLC will keep the IETF community informed about its work and will engage with the community to obtain consensus-based community input on key issues and otherwise as needed.
 The IETF community shall have complete visibility into the financial and legal structure of the IETF LLC.
 This includes information about the IETF LLC annual budget and associated regular financial reports, results of financial and any other independent audits, tax filings, significant contracts or other significant long-term financial commitments that bind the IETF LLC.
 As discussed in {{ietf101-slides}},